christian-bromann/cddl/README.md

 }
 ```

-You can use this package to parse the file into an abstract syntax tree (AST):
+By default the package parses the content into an AST:

 ```js
 import { parse } from 'cddl'